HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 When the system transitions to a new state (n+1) with the next block, Alice's account balance will globally be reduced to 2 ZEN whereas Bob's balance will be increased to 9 ZEN.

 The Pubkey- and Signature Script do not exist in account based blockchains.
 The verification of [signatures]({{ site.baseurl }}{% post_url /technology/expert/2022-02-04-3-digital-signatures %}) in account-based blockchain, Ethereum for example, is based on three parameters, *r*, *s*, and *V* provided by the sender.
 These three values comprise the signature.
-Solidity, the programming language used in ethereum provides a method, [ecrecover](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethsign) that returns an address given these parameters.
+Solidity, the programming language used in Ethereum provides a method, [ecrecover](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethsign) that returns an address given these parameters.
 If the returned address matches the senders address, the signature and in return the transaction is valid.

 Where in the UTXO model part of the verification process is checking if a transaction output in *unspent*, nodes in the account model check if the senders balance is larger than or equal to the transferred amount.
 This is true for the native asset of the chain, e.g. ether, as well as all other tokens on the network.